microsoft/ApplicationInsights-node.js/README.md

 appInsights.start();
 ```

-### Automatic web snippet injection[Preview]
+### Automatic web Instrumentation[Preview]

- Automatic web snippet injection is currently in **Preview**.
-For node server with configuration `enableAutoWebSnippetInjection` set to `true` or environment variable `APPLICATIONINSIGHTS_WEB_SNIPPET_ENABLED = true`, web snippet will be injected into node server response when all of the following requirements are met:
+ Automatic web Instrumentation is currently in **Preview**.
+For node server with configuration `enableWebInstrumentation` set to `true` or environment variable `APPLICATIONINSIGHTS_WEB_INSTRUMENTATION_ENABLED = true`, web Instrumentation will be enabled on node server response when all of the following requirements are met:

 - Response has status code `200`.
 - Response method is `GET`.
 - Sever response has `Content-Type` html.
 - Server response must have both `<head>` and `</head>` Tags.
 - If response is compressed, it must have only one `Content-Encoding` type, and encoding type must be one of `gzip`, `br` or `deflate`.
-- Response does not contain current /backup snippet CDN endpoints.  (current and backup snippet CDN endpoints [here](https://github.com/microsoft/ApplicationInsights-JS#active-public-cdn-endpoints))
+- Response does not contain current /backup web Instrumentation CDN endpoints.  (current and backup Web Instrumentation CDN endpoints [here](https://github.com/microsoft/ApplicationInsights-JS#active-public-cdn-endpoints))

+web Instrumentation CDN endpoint can be changed by setting environment variable `APPLICATIONINSIGHTS_WEB_INSTRUMENTATION_SOURCE = "web Instrumentation CDN endpoints"`.
+web Instrumentation connection string can be changed by setting environment variable `APPLICATIONINSIGHTS_WEB_INSTRUMENTATION_CONNECTION_STRING = "web Instrumentation connection string"`

-**Note:** Snippet auto injection may slow down server response time, especially when response size is large or response is compressed.
-For the case in which some middle layers are applied, it may result in auto injection not working and original response will be returned.
+**Note:** web Instrumentation may slow down server response time, especially when response size is large or response is compressed.
+For the case in which some middle layers are applied, it may result in web Instrumentation not working and original response will be returned.

 ### Automatic third-party instrumentation